Directory structure

 The default application directory structure is based on the Standard PHP package skeleton, designed to provide a clean and organized layout for your application.
 However, you are free to organize your application however you see fit.

-- The bin/ directory
+- The app directory

-- The config/ directory
+- The bin directory

-- The public/ directory
+- The config directory

-- The resources/ directory
+- The public directory

-- The src/ directory
+- The resources directory

-- The storage/ directory
+- The storage directory

-- The tests/ directory
+- The tests directory

-- The vendor/ directory
+- The vendor directory

 - Change directory structure

-directory
+The app directory

-The The bin
+The bin

 directory contains all your executable files, such as console commands and other scripts that are not part of